top of page

 Parental Attendance Requirement for Young Students

-For students under the age of six, a parent or guardian must attend all group lessons with their child.
-These lessons are designed to be interactive and supportive, ensuring young learners receive the necessary guidance and encouragement to engage fully in the experience.
+For students under the age of 8, a caregiver must attend all group lessons, private lessons, or weekly workshops with their child.
+These sessions are designed to be interactive and supportive, ensuring young learners receive the necessary encouragement to engage fully and joyfully in each experience.

 Final Confirmation